systemed/glug/README.md

   line_color 0xFF07C3
 ```

 Glug will automatically create the 'type' property for you based on the styles you define.
 Use 'line_width' or 'line_color', and Glug will set 'type' to 'line'.
-Mapbox GL doesn't allow you to mix different types (e.g. lines and fills) within one layer.
+GL styles don't allow you to mix different types (e.g. lines and fills) within one layer.

-Use underscores in property names where the Mapbox GL spec has a hyphen, so 'line_color' rather than 'line-color'.
+Use underscores in property names where the GL style spec has a hyphen, so 'line_color' rather than 'line-color'.

 When defining colours, note that Ruby specifies hex colours like so: `0xC38291`.
 This means you need to specify all six digits of a hex colour, so `0xCC3388` rather than '#C38'.
 You can avoid this by supplying a string instead: `"#C38"`.